gypsydave5/learn-go-with-tests/concurrency/readme.md

 FAIL    github.com/gypsydave5/learn-go-with-tests/concurrency/v2     0.241s
 ```

-Which is because we're still not using the function we're passing in.
+The test fails because we're still not using the function we're passing in.

 ### Write enough code to make it pass